Outer-crust equations of state for neutron stars: Introduction

 At this density region, matter forms the outer solid crust of a neutron star, whose structure is governed by the low-density nuclear equation of state (EOS).
-The crustal EOS, encoding the relation between pressure and density, as well as intrinsic composition details, determines the equilibrium sequence of neutron-rich nuclei and locates the neutron drip point, where neutrons become unbound from nuclei signalling the transition toward the inner crust~\cite{Baym-71}.
-Beyond its impact on microscopic composition, the crustal EOS also affects macroscopic stellar properties, including the minimum stable mass and the corresponding radius, as well as characteristic crustal quantities such as the crust thickness and its contribution to the stellar moment of inertia~\citep{Baym-71,PhysRevC.78.025807,Sharma_2015,Jiang_2025}.\\ The outer crust of a neutron star consists of a Coulomb lattice of neutron-rich nuclei immersed in a highly degenerate electron gas.
-At the densities characteristic of this region, nuclei arrange themselves in a body-centered cubic (bcc) lattice, which minimizes the Coulomb energy of the system~\citep{Baym-71,Haensel_1989,Haensel_1994}.
-Although the lattice contribution provides only a relatively small correction to the total energy density, it plays an important role in determining the equilibrium nuclear species by favouring nuclei with larger mass numbers and thereby lowering the total energy of the system~\citep{Baym-71}.
-The presence of the degenerate electron gas also stabilizes increasingly neutron-rich nuclei against $\beta$ decay, since the large electron chemical potential makes electron capture energetically favourable.
-At very low densities ($\rho \lesssim 10^{4}~{\rm g\,cm^{-3}}$), the energetically favoured nucleus is $^{56}$Fe, which represents the ground state of cold catalyzed matter~\citep{PhysRev.75.1561}.
+The outer-crust EOS, encoding the relation between pressure and density, as well as intrinsic composition details, determines the equilibrium sequence of neutron-rich nuclei and locates the neutron drip point, where neutrons become unbound from nuclei signalling the transition toward the inner crust~\citep{Baym-71}.
+Additional relevance addresses the modelling of crustal elasticity and torsional oscillations~\citep{10.1093/mnras/staa2715}.
+Beyond its impact on microscopic composition, the crustal EOS also affects macroscopic stellar properties, including the minimum stable mass and the corresponding radius, as well as characteristic crustal quantities such as the crust thickness and its contribution to the stellar moment of inertia~\citep{Baym-71,PhysRevC.78.025807,Sharma_2015,PhysRevD.105.043017,Davis_2024,Jiang_2025,74qx-8ym8,rkpk-tny1,mm6h-3jqs}.\\ The outer crust of a neutron star consists of a Coulomb lattice of neutron-rich nuclei immersed in a highly degenerate electron gas.
+At the densities characteristic of this region, the nuclei form a body-centred-cubic (bcc) lattice that minimizes the electrostatic lattice energy, while the degenerate electrons provide charge neutrality and the dominant contribution to the pressure~\citep{Baym-71,Haensel_1989,Haensel_1994,Chamel_2008}.
+Although the lattice contribution is only a small correction to the total energy density, it affects the equilibrium composition through the minimization of the Gibbs free energy per baryon.
+The equilibrium nuclides are determined by a competition between nuclear binding, the electron contribution, and the lattice energy: surface effects favour nuclei with large mass numbers, whereas Coulomb effects penalize large proton numbers~\citep{Baym-71}.
+The degenerate electron gas also stabilizes increasingly neutron-rich nuclei against $\beta$ decay, since the increasing electron chemical potential makes electron capture energetically favourable.
+At very low densities ($\rho \lesssim 10^{4}~{\rm g\,cm^{-3}}$), the energetically favoured nucleus is $^{56}$Fe, which represents the ground state of cold catalyzed matter~\citep{PhysRev.75.1561,Baym-71}.
 As the density increases, the electron Fermi energy rises and successive electron-capture reactions drive the composition toward progressively more neutron-rich nuclei.
-This sequence continues until the neutron-drip density is reached, where neutrons begin to escape from nuclei and form a dilute gas surrounding the nuclear clusters.
+This sequence continues until the neutron-drip density is reached, where neutrons become unbound from nuclei and form a dilute gas surrounding the nuclear clusters.
 The onset of neutron drip marks the transition from the outer to the inner crust.